nooblyYT/AntiConnections/README.md

 Thanks For Using This!

-(Also, group the manifest.json and the content.jsn into a file or just download the release)
+(Also, group the manifest.json and the content.jsn into a file after downloading)